 Izzy and Tai raised their Digivices, and Kabuterimon and Greymon rushed out to help with brave roars.
 Palmon grabbed Mimi's hand and pulled.
 "Mimi!
 Let me help!" she pleaded.
 "We've gotta save Yolei!"

 Pegasusmon and Nefertimon reached Jachomon first and flew around its head, and as it angrily brought its hands back to grab for them, Digmon raced to the burning store and broke down the door.
 "Don't worry!
-Friendly monster!" he said quickly, awkwardly scooping the surprised woman up and trying not to spin his arm drills.
+Friendly monster!" he said quickly, awkwardly scooping Toshiko up and trying not to spin his drills.

 Toshiko coughed hard.
 "Sora… where's Sora?!" she asked.